Welcome to Planet Oit!

 Players will need a fast Internet connection and a Java-enabled browser.
 They will have to register on the NDSU web site, but use of the applet is free.

-Geology Explorer: Planet Oit Information (more info)
+Geology Explorer: Planet Oit Information ( This site may be offline. )

 Teaching Notes and Tips